Skip to Content

 Breezeline vs Xfinity (Comcast) Pricing

-After the promo rate expires, you can expect to see a substantial increase in monthly cost.
+After the promo rate expires, you can expect to see a substantial increase in monthly costs.
 The pricing generally ranges from $59 – $109 per month after the promotions run out.
-This is slightly above average pricing for each speed tier.
+This is slightly above-average pricing for each speed tier.

-Xfinity offers a 24 month price guarantee without requiring any contracts.
-They do not use introductory pricing and instead charge from $39 per month on up to $79 per month depending on the chosen plan.
-Xfinity require you to enroll in automatic payments and paperless billing in order to get this pricing.
+Xfinity offers a 24-month price guarantee without requiring any contracts.
+They do not use introductory pricing and instead charge from $39 per month up to $79 per month, depending on the chosen plan.
+Xfinity requires you to enroll in automatic payments and paperless billing in order to get this pricing.

 Xfinity offers a Flex 4K streaming TV box available at no extra cost with your internet subscription.
 They also offer a discount on your internet service if you sign up for their Xfinity Mobile service.